dataprofessor/streamlit-for-datascience/content/Lesson-6.md

 Let's start by creating a simple plot using Matplotlib.

-Here, we're going to plot a simple line graph that shows the population growth of a hypothetical city over time.
+Here, we're going to plot a simple line graph that shows the population growth of a hypothetical city over time using the following code:

 ```python
 import matplotlib.pyplot as plt